shinra-electric/Sajeon/README.md

 This app was originally a small project borne out of frustration for the lack of good free Korean-English dictionaries on the App Store.

 During my time in the Apple Developer Academy, I was tasked with taking an existing app or website and redesigning it.
-I decided to take on this challenge and redesigned an existing app that I thought was poorly designed.
+I decided to take on this challenge and redesigned an existing app that I thought had terrible UI/UX.

 I added features such as: